yuchen2402/yuchen2402.github.io/_poetry/fine.md

 author_profile: true
 ---

-He sits at the pier,
+He sat on the pier,
-waiting for someone to ask hey, how are you.
+waiting for someone to ask, _Hey, how are you_?
-He answers fine, I am good,
-never adding and you.

-Then the clock strikes twelve.
-He walks beside me.
-Rain keeps falling at our sides, and we say nothing.
+Then he’d say _fine, I’m good_—
+but never _and you_.

+Later, when the clock struck twelve, he and I walked.
+Rain was everywhere,
+but we said nothing.
+Then he slowly crouched to the ground, pressed his face into the earth, rain filling his ears, his nose— but we said nothing.

-Then the clock strikes thirteen.
+Later, when the clock struck thirteen,
-I am still standing.
+I was still standing, he still lying there.
-He is face down on the ground.
-I want to ask hey, how are you, and we say nothing.
+I wanted to ask, Hey, how are you?
+But we said nothing.

-Then the clock strikes sixteen.
+Later, when the clock struck sixteen,
-I want the truth,
+I wanted to know the truth,
-so I press myself into the earth.
+so I buried myself in the earth too.

+Later,
-Then the clock has no sound,
+the clock had no sound,
-and we still say nothing.
+and we said nothing.